 Check out what Malcolm carries and a few of his best packing tips in his own words:

 1. Leave fashion at home (for the most part)

 "For clothing, I pack dark, simple, and versatile items with one or two light or colorful pieces mixed in."

-1. A water bottle
+2. A reusable water bottle

 3. Double duty wins

 "Anything that can help me cut down on the number of things I have to pack is a winner for me.
 An example is reading on the Kindle app on my phone rather than carrying print books or a separate Kindle device.
 I also make sure to load up my favorite offline article reader, Pocket."

 4. A small notebook

 "Yes, this one goes against my general approach to packing, but there are some ideas that can only be captured the old fashioned way with a sketch"

 5. Cut weight wherever possible